dmotz/trystero/README.md

 - `config` - Configuration object containing the following keys:

   - `appId` - **(required)** A unique string identifying your app.
-If using Firebase this should be the database ID.
+If using Firebase this should be the database ID (also see `firebaseApp` below for an alternative way of configuring the Firebase strategy).

   - `rtcConfig` - **(optional)** Specifies a custom [`RTCConfiguration`](https://developer.mozilla.org/en-US/docs/Web/API/RTCConfiguration)
     for all peer connections.

-  - `rootPath` - **(optional, 🔥 Firebase only)** Where Trystero writes its matchmaking data in your database (`'__trystero__'` by default).
-Changing this is useful if you want to run multiple apps using the same database and don't want to worry about namespace collisions.

   - `trackerUrls` - **(optional, 🌊 BitTorrent only)** Custom list of torrent tracker URLs to use.
 They must support WebSocket connections.